RobotWebTools/web_video_server/README.md

-# web_video_server - HTTP Streaming of ROS Image Topics in Multiple Formats
+# web_video_server - HTTP Streaming of ROS Topics in Multiple Formats

-This node provides HTTP streaming of ROS image topics in various formats, making it easy to view robot camera feeds and other image topics in a web browser without requiring special plugins or extensions.
+This node provides HTTP streaming of ROS topics in various formats, making it easy to view robot camera feeds and other topics in a web browser without requiring special plugins or extensions.

 ## Features